AndryRafam/Shadow/README.md

 ![Output](https://github.com/AndryRafam/Shadow/blob/main/Output/folderDcrypt.gif)

 Results are not outputted on the screen.
-The program tells users only that the folder/file is encrypted or decrypted; which is indeed the case.
+The program tells only to the user that the folder/file has been encrypted or decrypted; which is indeed the case.
 Open the file / folder to see the result.

 <h3 align="left"> Precision about the Salt.txt FILE </h3>